 The Summer Institute invites prominent guest speakers from the industry to share their experiences and answer student questions about their career and working in Hollywood today.

-This track is open to all college students and aspiring filmmakers (18+), including international students.
+This track is open to highly motivated high school students aged 15+, college students, and aspiring animators, including international students.

 Grades and Transcripts